EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 3.14
 ```

 ## 3.2.
 Develop a program that receives a real number and precision as input and prints the number with the specified precision to the console.
+Only use `scanf` and `printf`.
+No string processing allowed.

 **Input:** Two numbers, x (maximum precision is 6) and n (0 <= n <= 100)